reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 costs.
 Argon2 encoder saves all the parameters in the result string.
 If we want to use this password encoder, we'll have to import the BouncyCastle crypto library.

-## Password Encoders in a Spring Boot Application
+## Setting Up a Password Encoder in Spring Boot
 To see how it works in a Spring Boot let's create an application with REST APIs and password based authentication supported by Spring Security.
 The passwords are stored in the relational database.